waldronlab/MultiAssayWorkshop/README.md

 # Workshop Description

-This workshop demonstrates the leveraging of public multi-omics databases, such as cBioPortal and The Cancer Genome Atlas (TCGA), through an overview of the `cBioPortalData` and `curatedTCGAData` experiment data packages.
+This workshop demonstrates how to leverage public multi-omics databases, such as the cBioPortal and The Cancer Genome Atlas (TCGA).
+Workshop participants are given an overview of the `cBioPortalData`, `curatedTCGAData`, and `terraTCGAdata` (experimental) data packages.
 It introduces users to minimal data management with `MultiAssayExperiment` and `TCGAutils`, packages that organize and manage multi-omics datasets.
-The workshop aims to improve the ease-of-use of TCGA data, and introduce participants to common Bioconductor data structures including `SummarizedExperiment`, `MultiAssayExperiment` and `RaggedExperiment`.
-The workshop will also mention soon-to-be-released updates to `MultiAssayExperiment` such as renaming primary identifiers, column names, splitting assays, and `maftools` compatibility.
+The workshop will provide participants with ways to improve the ease-of-use of TCGA data, and introduce them to common Bioconductor data classes including `SummarizedExperiment`, `MultiAssayExperiment`, and `RaggedExperiment`.
+The workshop will also demonstrate the experimental `terraTCGAdata` package for working with TCGA data on the AnVIL Terra platform, as well as, a review of updates to existing functionality in `cBioPortalData`, `MultiAssayExperiment`, and `TCGAutils`.

+**Keywords**: Data Representation, Infrastructure, cBioPortal, MultiOmic Integration

 ## Pre-requisites

 * Basic knowledge of R syntax
-* Familiarity with the GRanges and SummarizedExperiment classes
+* Familiarity with the `GRanges` and `SummarizedExperiment` classes
 * Familiarity with 'omics data types including copy number and gene expression

 ## Workshop Participation